 Damaged or Loose Wires

 To test if your problem is due to malfunctioning wires, check if the flickering is related to movement on your screen, go ahead and lower, then raise your laptop screen repeatedly.
-If certain angles flicker while others don’t, then chances are, you’re dealing with damaged or loose wires.
-For example, a dispaly cable, backlight, or inverter that is loose or damaged are all possible if opening and closing the laptop screen causes it to flicker.
+If certain angles flicker while others don’t, then chances are you’re dealing with damaged or loose wires.
+For example, a display cable, backlight, or inverter that is loose or damaged is possible if opening and closing the laptop screen causes it to flicker.

 How do I Fix a Flickering Screen on My Laptop?

-In order to fix a flickering screen on Windows 10, you first need to figure out what the problem is.
+To fix a flickering screen on Windows 10, you first need to figure out the problem.
 Once you figure out the problem, you should be able to fix it.
 Here are some solutions to help you fix a flickering screen on Windows 10:

 1. Check Task Manager to Fix Screen Flickering